 In pursuing sustainability in business practices, many companies are discovering costs and supply chain savings, using their resources more efficiently, and even uncovering new lines of business around sustainability innovations.
 In addition to benefitting the planet and society, Richardson concludes, “social sustainability makes good business sense.”

-For more from Richardson, sign up to attend his Social Responsibility Town Hall with Gitte Winther Bruhn, Global Head of Social Sustainability Solutions, SAP (Nov.
-29, 10:00am–11:00am CST; register here).
+For more from Richardson, watch the recap of his Social Responsibility Town Hall with Gitte Winther Bruhn, Global Head of Social Sustainability Solutions, SAP from Nov.
+29, 2023; watch here.